-Credit points and level: 1 HN credit at SCQF level 8: (8 SCQF credit points at SCQF level 8\)
+Credit points and level: 1 SQA credit at SCQF level 8: (8 SCQF credit points at SCQF level 8)

-\SCQF credit points are used to allocate to qualifications in the Scottish Credit and Qualifications Framework (SCQF).
-Each qualification in the Framework is allocated a number of SCQF credit points at an SCQF level.
-There are 12 SCQF levels, ranging from Access 1 to Doctorates.
+SCQF credit points are used to allocate credit to qualifications in the Scottish Credit and Qualifications an SCQF level.
+There are 12 SCQF levels, ranging from National 1 to Doctorates.